databricks/terraform-provider-databricks/docs/resources/mws_networks.md

 * Subnets must have outbound access to the public network using a [aws_nat_gateway](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/nat_gateway) and [aws_internet_gateway](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/internet_gateway), or other similar customer-managed appliance infrastructure.
 * The NAT gateway must be set up in its subnet (public_subnets in the example below) that routes quad-zero (0.0.0.0/0) traffic to an internet gateway or other customer-managed appliance infrastructure.

+-> **Note** The NAT gateway needs only one IP address per AZ.
+Hence, the public subnet only needs two IP addresses.
+In order to limit the number of IP addresses in the public subnet, you can specify a secondary CIDR block (cidr_block_public) using the argument secondary_cidr_blocks then pass it to the public_subnets argument.
+Please review the [IPv4 CIDR block association restrictions](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Subnets.html) when choosing the secondary cidr block.

 Please follow this [complete runnable example](../guides/aws-workspace.md) with new VPC and new workspace setup.
 Please pay special attention to the fact that there you have two different instances of a databricks provider - one for deploying workspaces (with `host="https://accounts.cloud.databricks.com/") and another for the workspace you've created with `databricks_mws_workspaces` resource.
 If you want both creations of workspaces & clusters within the same Terraform module (essentially the same directory), you should use the provider aliasing feature of Terraform.
 We strongly recommend having one terraform module to create workspace + PAT token and the rest in different modules.

 ## Example Usage